Clicky

 Old Wild West

-It may be called the Old Wild West, but their Tex Mex food is the best in town according to locals.
-Try a Mex Mix with chilli corn bites, stuffed jalapenos, Tex Mex bites, and potato bites with pepper and onion.
-They also have nine different dessert choices including pancakes, ice cream, and cheesecake.
+Tex-Mex lovers should try Old Wild West.
+The Mex Mix features chilli corn bites, stuffed jalapeños, Tex Mex bites, and potato bites with pepper and onion.
+Don’t miss desserts like pancakes, ice cream, and cheesecake.

 La Cantinita